 I think my shoe has come off, ‘I’m never going to get that back.’
 I smile as I think of my shoe appearing out of the sky and mystifying the people or animals watching as it thuds into the ground.
 There is unearthly silence.
 I try to say that my shoe has gone, the instructor assures me the falling object I saw shooting past was just the cameraman.
 I look down.
 My shoes are still with me.
 We break through the clouds, the fields below lie in a peaceful patchwork of summer shades.
 Finally, my mind is clear, and I am lost in this beautiful moment.

 “Can you put your feet on mine?” the instructor asks, as we had agreed earlier.
 I can just reach the tops of my knees with my hands.
 I grab the material and pull.
 The muscles in my legs have tensed and I can’t bend them.
 I cannot touch his feet with mine.
 I cannot even get near them.
 He is five foot five at best, I am six.
 I relax.
 “We’ll try again” he says with an edge of frustration.
 I try again, nothing.
 “This is very important; we’ll both be very badly hurt if we can’t get your legs up”.
 Rather than motivating, this terrifies me.
 I grab the material of the jump suit and pull with everything I have.
 I scream with the effort.
-The muscles in my legs are on fire, my knees are locked.
+The muscles in my legs are on fire, my knees are still locked.
 I have pulled the legs of my jumpsuit over my knees.
 We are quite low now.
 We’re out of time.
 “This is not good, if you can lift your legs at all, do it now!” the instructor orders.
 I lift, but there is nothing left.
 How fitting, I think, my body has let me down once again, one last spectacular time.
 I never wanted to hurt anyone else, I’m not ready to die.
 We come in fast, there are people shouting and scurrying over the grassy landing area.
-I close my eyes and try to brace myself for the pain, I don’t want to open them again.
+I close my eyes and try to brace myself for the pain, like in a dream, I accept that I wont be opening them again.

 There is a thud, my bare knees hit the ground, there is a sharp pain there.
 I am winded as both our bodies hit the ground, mine beneath.
 My face hits the ground hard.
 My instructor quickly releases his harness and climbs off me.
 I hear voices, urgent, worried.
 I am rolled over, there are people standing over me, the sun flashes between them so I can’t see their faces.
 I still have no breath, the pain in my knees has eased.
 I can’t be paralysed, or dead.
 My legs are both there, my exposed knees are grazed and one side of my face is sore.
 My instructor used all his skill and experience to bring us in at a shallow angle.
 I’m elated because I have survived, but exhausted.
 Someone keeps asking if I am ok.
 I can only answer with a grunt, I don’t know myself yet.
 At least I am alive.
 The cameraman is back to capture the after-jump reaction.